-In addition, the sum of your Employee Contributions and University Contributions to ERIP and any contributions to SRP or any other plan maintained by an Affiliated Employer cannot exceed 100% of your Compensation or the applicable IRS annual addition contribution limit, whichever is less.
-The annual addition contribution limit is the applicable dollar amount set forth in the Section 415(b) of the Internal Revenue Code, as adjusted by the IRS.
+The sum of your Employee Contributions and University Contributions to CRP, plus any contributions to SRP and any other plan maintained by an Affiliated Employer, cannot exceed 100% of your Compensation or the applicable IRS Annual Addition contribution limit for the Plan Year, whichever is less.
+The Annual Addition contribution limit is the applicable dollar amount set forth in the Section 415(b) of the Internal Revenue Code, as adjusted by the IRS.
+Your "Annual Addition" for the Plan Year is the sum of: